 Useful Tips:

-Other Life Events – Quite often, other things are going on in someone’s life when they find an event (such as a road traffic collision, road rage encounter, near-miss etc) has triggered a driving phobia.
-These ‘other things’ can vary, such as going through a messy divorce, starting a new job, having a baby, caring for an ill relative.
-The list goes on.
+Other Life Events – Quite often, other things are going on in someone’s life when they find an event (such as a road traffic collision, road rage encounter, near-miss, etc) has triggered a driving phobia.
+These ‘other things’ can vary, such as going through a messy divorce, starting a new job, having a baby, or caring for an ill relative.
+The list goes on…

 Positive Affirmations – Write a list of positive words which work best for you and remember them.
 Say them often, and also before you start to drive and also when in an anxiety-provoking situation.
 For example: “I love driving, I’ve driving confidence, I’ve become a more confident driver, Driving is fun.”